florian/florian.github.io/_drafts/tensorflow.md

 #### Placeholders

 *Placeholders* are similar to constants in the sense that they always have a constant value during the execution of a graph.
-However, the value is only determined before the graph is executed.
+However, the value is only determined just before the graph is executed.
 It does not have to be known when the graph is constructed.
-If we think of our graph as one huge function that we are computing, then placeholders represent the inputs to that function, while constants are just values used inside of it.
+If we think of our graph as one huge function that we are computing, then placeholders represent the inputs to that function, while constants are just values encapsulated inside the function.

-In ML, we typically represent our feature tensor `X` and the label vector `y` as placeholders in the graph.
+In ML, we typically represent our training data, e.g. a feature tensor `X` and a label vector `y`, using placeholders.
-Values for them are only passed in when the training starts, i.e. the graph is executed.
+Values for them are only passed in when the training starts, i.e. when the graph is executed.

-To create a placeholder, we use `tf.placeholder` and pass in the type of data that it will hold.
+To create a placeholder, we use `tf.placeholder` and declare the type of data that it will hold.
 Optionally, the shape of the data can be fixed as well.

 ```